 Camille Paglia theorized in Sexual Personae that Emily Dickinson was an heir to the Marquis de Sade, that her insistence on boundaries, limits, restraints has more in common with the erotic underbelly of literature, the sado-masochism of some of history’s criminals, like de Sade than with any of Dickinson’s contemporaries.
 Dickinson was someone addicted to sensation.
 She is constantly pricking herself with a pin, and gasping at the pain.
 In many ways, Dickinson stole from no one.
-She read widely, she loved poetry, but it appears that she had her own voice from the start.
+She read widely, she loved poetry, but she had her own voice from the start.
 Dickinson sounds like no one else.
-But generations of writers following her imitate her.
-She is that distinct.
+Generations of writers following her imitate her.
 She is one of the few poets where you can recognize a poem of hers just by looking at it.

 Michael Schmidt wrote, in his wonderful book Lives of the Poets:

 She sewed her poems into little books and put them away, one after another, in a box, where after her death her sister found them, nine hundred poems “tied together with twine” in “sixty volumes.”
 And it’s not an untenable theory that the beloved whom she mourns, departed, may be Christ, the soul’s lover, rather than a particular man — or a particular woman.

 I taste a liquor never brewed —

 From Tankards scooped in Pearl —

 Inebriate of Air – am I —